11 REASONS TO VISIT QUÉBEC CITY, QC

 Where to Stay in Nanaimo

-I’m staying at the HI Nanaimo – Painted Turtle Guesthouse (121 Bastion St, Nanaimo, BC V9R 3A2), a cozy, clean and affordable hostel in a heritage building in downtown.
-It’s only a few steps to most attractions mentioned earlier and is open year-round.
+I stayed at the HI Nanaimo – Painted Turtle Guesthouse (121 Bastion St, Nanaimo, BC V9R 3A2), a cozy, clean and affordable hostel in a heritage building in downtown.
+It’s only a few steps to most tourist attractions and is open year-round.

-I book a private queen bed room this time, which is quite bright and spacious, and although right next to the road, it’s very quiet at night.
+I booked a private queen bedroom this time, which was quite bright and spacious.
+Besides, although right next to the road, it was very quiet at night.
 There are also 4-bed dorms (mixed, male, and female) and family rooms, and shared bathrooms are found on each floor.

 The hostel has a kitchen, small library, lounge area, laundry facilities, and WI-FI, towels, and linens are included.
 Of course, the friendly staff is also happy to share insider tips on what to see and do in Nanaimo and its surrounding areas.